Things to do in London in 7 days

 London offers its visitors attractions of all kinds.
 This variety is what allows the tour for this fourth day to be composed of the most disparate places.

-The fourth day begins with a relaxing walk through one of the best parks in London, Hyde Park.
+Day four begins with a relaxing stroll through one of London's finest parks, Hyde Park.
 Its paths hide attractions such as the statue of Peter Pan, the Speaker's Corner or the Serpentine Lake.

 Natural History Museum